botsfactory/json-tool/README.md

 ## Reference

-To get the JSON-Tool run the following commands:
+The commands available are:

 ### goToPositon(path, obj)

 This method go to the path and return the contained object.

 ### getObjectIndexById(id, arr)